image bio

 When should I consult with a doctor?

-You may want to seek help before then if you have irregular menstrual cycles, have experienced two or more miscarriages, have a family history of premature menopause, or a history of ovarian surgery or endometriosis.
+You may want to seek help before then if you have irregular menstrual cycles, have experienced two or more miscarriages, have a family history of premature menopause, or have a history of ovarian surgery or endometriosis.

 • LH is a key reproductive hormone for both men and women